DeVaNsHoJhA/ERTNet_IPR/README.md

 # To run the .ipynb file
 -check requirements.txt and confirm the the requirements are met in your python environment

--save the preprocessed DEAP dataset saved in the same directory and provide the path for /PREPROCESSED/data_preprocessed_python in the notebook
+-save the preprocessed DEAP dataset in the same directory and provide the path for /PREPROCESSED/data_preprocessed_python in the notebook

 -sequentially run all the cells